Search for the decay $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ at the Belle experiment: Abstract

 \section{Abstract}

 This letter presents a search for the rare flavor-changing neutral current process $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ using data taken with the Belle detector at the KEKB asymmetric energy $e^{+}e^{-}$ collider.
 The analysis is based on the entire $\Upsilon(4S)$ resonance data sample of 711 $\rm fb^{-1}$, corresponding to $772\times 10^{6} B \bar{B}$ pairs.
 In our search we fully reconstruct the companion $B$ meson produced in the process $e^{+}e^{-}\rightarrow\Upsilon(4S)\rightarrow B\bar{B}$ from its hadronic decay modes, and look for the decay $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ in the rest of the event.
 No evidence for a signal is found.
-We report an upper limit on the branching fraction $\mathcal{B}({B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}})<2.0\times 10^{-3}$ at 90\% confidence level.
+We report an upper limit on the branching fraction $\mathcal{B}({B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}})<3.1\times 10^{-3}$ at 90\% confidence level.
 This is the first direct limit on $\mathcal{B}({B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}})$.

 \tighten The decay $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ (charge-conjugate processes are implied throughout this letter) is of interest for the testing of Lepton Flavor Universality (LFU) and for searches of physics beyond the Standard Model (SM).
 This decay is highly suppressed in the SM and can only proceed via a flavor-changing neutral current, with a predicted branching fraction of order $\mathcal{O}(10^{-7})$ \cite{btosll_sm1}.
 The branching fraction can be enhanced if new physics (NP) effects contribute \cite{btosll_sm2, btosll_theory, btosll_NP, btosll_lepto}.
+The flavor-changing neutral current processes such as $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ can provide very powerful tests for the SM and its extensions.
 In particular, the decay is a third-generation equivalent of the $B^{0}\rightarrow K^{\ast 0}\ell^{+}\ell^{-}$ decay, where $\ell$ is an electron or a muon.
 Hence, compared with electron and muon modes, the decay is expected to be more sensitive to new physics in a model which has a coupling proportionate to the particle mass \cite{btosll_2HDM} or only couples to the third generation \cite{btosll_eft}.